 Each year the Iolanthe Midwifery Trust invites applications for a number of financial awards to be granted to midwives and students.
-We welcome applications that aim to improve care and give benefit to mothers and birthing persons, babies and their families.
+We welcome applications that aim to improve care and give benefit to mothers and birthing people, babies and families.

 We would love to see applications from a wide and diverse group of midwives and students.
 To support this, we offer our Dora Opoku Awards specifically for Black and Brown midwives and students, as well as general awards for all midwives and students.

-Here we describe some of the types of projects that we fund.
-We hope it inspires you all to apply for funding or to support us as a charity.
+Below we describe some of the types of projects that we fund.
+We hope it inspires you to apply for funding or to support us as a charity.

 We fund: